nas-/vendee-globe-boat-follower/README.md

 Does not work very well for boats that dont send often AIS signals, and boats that are close together.

-If positons get mixed up, the best is to either clean up the data for that boat in data.json for example, BOSS is mixed up, delete this "BOSS":[{...},...,{...}] in data.json, enter the link from marinetraffic and restart.
+If positions, get mixed up, the best is to either clean up the data for that boat in data.json for example, BOSS is mixed up, delete this "BOSS":[{...},...,{...}] in data.json, enter the link from marinetraffic and restart.